satoshinakamoto007/sol2uml/README.md

 Options:
-  -b, --baseContractNames <value>              only output contracts connected to these comma separated base contract names -f, --outputFormat <value>                   output file format: svg, png, dot or all (default: "svg") -o, --outputFileName <value>                 output file name -d, --depthLimit <depth>                     number of sub folders that will be recursively searched for Solidity files.
+  -b, --baseContractNames <value>              only output contracts connected to these comma separated base contract names -f, --outputFormat <value>                   output file format: svg, png, sol, dot or all (default: "svg") -o, --outputFileName <value>                 output file name -d, --depthLimit <depth>                     number of sub folders that will be recursively searched for Solidity files.
 Default -1 is unlimited (default: -1)
   -i, --ignoreFilesOrFolders <filesOrFolders>  comma separated list of files or folders to ignore